katsuyaw/sorting-benchmark/README.md

-# sorting-benchmarks
+# Sorting Benchmarks in C++

-Benchmark 6 sorting methods in C++
+Performs benchmarking for the following 6 sorting methods.

 1. Selection sort
 2. Insertion sort